josecarpio99/CRM-back/README.md

-# CRM_LI
-CRM para llevar un contorl de procesos de ventas para clientes y posibles clientes
+# Backend for CRM system in Laravel